 This one I had absolutely no idea why it is there.
 Well, someone else place the order and I was just there to eat.
 Is this supposed to go with some dish?
 Am not sure.

 The Sichuan Pickled Vege ($3.40) is an appetizer and it was quite appetizing.
 The cabbage was crisp and sourish.

 At the end there was a free Eight Treasure rice dessert.
 But everyone was quite full already.

-The bill came up to be about $25 per person including tips.
-The company was great as always but the food is a miss.
+e company was great as always but the food is a miss.
 Actually the food was quite OK except that it did not impress us as the first time round.

 Moreover the place was so busy, the food came almost at the same time.
 I hate that because it felt so rushed and we couldn’t properly savour each dish one at a time.
 And you know how I have dishes crowding the table.
 So yeah, it was messy.